RAF Andover: 1939 to 1945

+At the start of the Second World War, RAF Andover was home to 59 Squadron flying Bristol Blenheim bombers, and to the headquarters of RAF Maintenance Command.

+59 Squadron deployed from Andover in October 1939 to Poix-de-Picardie in France, returning to Andover in May 1940 after the Battle of France ended in defeat.
+French Air Force aircraft and crews going into exile to continue fighting were on arrival initially directed to Andover.

-During the Second World War, RAF Andover was the headquarters of RAF Maintenance Command.
-It was also used by several operational flying training units and as an operational fighter station by the United States Army Air Forces (USAAF).
+Andover was later also used by several operational flying training units and as an operational fighter station by the United States Army Air Forces (USAAF).

 From 1937, Andover was given the Pundit Code AV.
 The code AV was broadcast in morse code by a mobile red light beacon at night, during the latter part of the Second World War.
 The code was also painted on the airfield hangar nearest to the control tower, and remained visible until the hangars were demolished in 2001.

-While Andover was an operational USAAF station, Andover was designated as Station 406.
+While Andover was an operational USAAF station, it was designated Station 406.

 The Air Transport Auxiliary's (ATA) Central Ferry Control was also based at RAF Andover.
 A civilian organisation that – unusually for the time – had female pilots, the ATA ferried new, repaired and damaged military aircraft between factories, assembly plants, transatlantic delivery points, Maintenance Units, scrapyards, and active service squadrons and airfields.
 Central Ferry Control allocated the required flights to all ATA Ferry Pools.

 RAF Andover was one of four airfields in Hampshire to be given a decoy site in 1940, to deceive enemy aircraft into attacking a spurious target.
-Andover's decoy site was at Hurstbourne Tarrant, and was a type 'K' decoy site with fake aircraft and buildings.
+Andover had two decoy sites, the first being at Hurstbourne Tarrant, a type 'Q' decoy site (Q70b) with fake aircraft and buildings in use from 1940 to October 1944.
 From September 1940, fake machine gun posts were added there.
+Andover's second decoy site, Q70a in use from July 1940 to July 1941, was at Thruxton but its exact location is unknown.